Main Salmon River Rafting

 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature and courtesy for other groups on the river.
 This typical itinerary illustrates a five-day trip on the Main Salmon River.
 Our 6-day Main Salmon trip follows this general itinerary.

-Day 2: We may enjoy a short hike up Chamberlain Creek.
-After the exhilarating rapids of Salmon Falls, we stop and soak our bodies in Barth Hot Springs, a natural hot spring which flows into the Salmon River.
+Day Two: We may enjoy a short hike up Chamberlain Creek.
+After the exhilarating rapids of Black Canyon, we stop and soak our bodies in Barth Hot Springs, a natural hot spring which flows into the Salmon River.